John Fleck (footballer): Rangers

 Fleck began his career in the Rangers youth teams; he played in their 5–0 Scottish Youth Cup victory over Celtic on 26 April 2007.
-On 12 July 2007, Fleck was called up to take part in the full squad pre-season tour of Germany, and was handed his debut for the first team against SV Lippstadt 08 on 15 July 2007, becoming the first 15-year-old to play for the first team since Derek Ferguson in 1982.
-Fleck impressed and scored in a 3–1 friendly victory over Sportfreunde Lotte in the next friendly game.
+On 12 July 2007, Fleck was called up to take part in the full squad pre-season tour of Germany, and made his debut for the first team against SV Lippstadt 08 on 15 July 2007, becoming the first 15-year-old to play for the first team since Derek Ferguson in 1982.

 On 25 August 2007, just a day after his 16th birthday, Fleck was included for the first time in the Rangers first team squad for a competitive match against Kilmarnock.
 He made his competitive debut on 23 January 2008 in the Scottish Cup game against East Stirlingshire and made his league debut on 22 May in the final league game of the season against Aberdeen.
 Two days later, Fleck became the youngest ever player to play in a senior British cup final, by appearing as a substitute in the 2008 Scottish Cup Final against Queen of the South.
 He gained his first start for Rangers against Falkirk on 17 January 2009, earning the man of the match award for his performance.
 Five days before this, The Times had placed Fleck seventh in their Top 50 Rising Stars of football list.

 Fleck scored his first competitive goal in a 2–0 league victory over Dundee United at Ibrox on 31 January 2009.
 The goal was a 78th-minute penalty, awarded after Mihael Kovačević's challenge had brought Fleck to the ground.
-Fleck's talent, precocious performances, technique, vision and work-rate led him to be heralded as "Scotland's Wayne Rooney".
+Fleck's talent, precocious performances, technique, vision and work-rate led him to be heralded by some in the media as "Scotland's Wayne Rooney".

 It was reported in August 2009 that Fleck had been dropped from the Rangers first-team after a training ground "bust-up" with the assistant manager, Ally McCoist.
 On 26 March 2010, Fleck signed a new three-year contract.
 That summer, he had a strong pre-season but then suffered a hamstring injury early in the campaign which hampered his progress.

 With first team chances in short supply at Rangers, Fleck agreed to move to Sheffield United on a season-long loan at the end of the 2011 summer transfer window but the deal subsequently fell through as the paperwork was not completed before the deadline.
 In January 2012, having appeared to have seized a fresh chance in the team at Rangers a few weeks earlier, Fleck signed for Championship club Blackpool on loan, despite renewed interest from Sheffield United.

 In June 2012, Fleck lodged an objection against his contract being transferred to the newco set up by Charles Green.
 PFA Scotland had previously commented that players were entitled to become free agents if they objected to the transfer.